-Responses to a DC pension paying a return to invested funds of 2.7% per annum

-Quintile groups distinguished by household disposable income between ages 20 and 67

-Table reports statistics simulated with a DC pension, less statistics simulated without a pension asset denotes % of population subgroup denotes % of median annual household disposable income between ages 20 and 67 in the simulation where a DC pension does not exist, equal to £52,154 in 2007 prices
+Responses to a DC pension paying a real return to invested funds of 2.7% per annum.
+Quintile groups distinguished by household disposable income between ages 20 and 67.
+Table reports statistics simulated with a DC pension, less statistics simulated without a pension asset.
+Simulations with a DC pension also apply a tax adjustment to ensure government budget neutrality.
+Tax adjustment applied as a fixed rate on all wage income, equal to 5.9% denotes % of population subgroup denotes % of median annual household disposable income between ages 20 and 67 in the simulation where a DC pension does not exist, equal to £52,548 in 2007 prices